akka/akka/akka-docs/scala/testing.rst

 by debuggers as well as logging, where the Akka toolkit offers the following
 options:

-* Logging of exceptions thrown within Actor instances
+* *Logging of exceptions thrown within Actor instances*

-  This is always on.
+  This is always on; in contrast to the other logging mechanisms, this logs at ``ERROR`` level.

-* Logging of message invocations on certain actors
+* *Logging of message invocations on certain actors*

-  This is enabled by a setting in ``akka.conf`` — namely ``akka.actor.debug.receive`` — which enables the :meth:`loggingReceive`
+  This is enabled by a setting in ``akka.conf`` — namely ``akka.actor.debug.receive`` — which enables the :meth:`loggable`
   statement to be applied to an actor’s :meth:`receive` function::

-    def receive = loggingReceive {
+    def receive = Actor.loggable { // `Actor` unnecessary with import Actor._
       case msg => ...
     }

+  If the abovementioned setting is not given in ``akka.conf``, this will pass through the given :class:`Receive` function unmodified, meaning that there is no runtime cost unless actually enabled.

-  This feature is not enabled on all actors uniformly because that is not usually what you need, and it could lead to endless loops if it were applied to :class:`EventHandler` listeners.
+  The logging feature is coupled to this specific local mark-up because enabling it uniformly on all actors is not usually what you need, and it would lead to endless loops if it were applied to :class:`EventHandler` listeners.

-* Logging of special messages
+* *Logging of special messages*

-  Actors handle certain special messages automatically, e.g. :obj:`Kill`, :obj:`PoisonPill`, etc. Tracing of these message invocations is enabled by the setting ``akka.actor.debug.autoreceive``.
+  Actors handle certain special messages automatically, e.g. :obj:`Kill`, :obj:`PoisonPill`, etc. Tracing of these message invocations is enabled by the setting ``akka.actor.debug.autoreceive``, which enables this on all actors.

-* Logging of the actor lifecycle
+* *Logging of the actor lifecycle*

-  Actor creation, start, restart, link, unlink and stop may be traced by enabling the setting ``akka.actor.debug.lifecycle``.
+  Actor creation, start, restart, link, unlink and stop may be traced by enabling the setting ``akka.actor.debug.lifecycle``; this, too, is enabled uniformly on all actors.

 All these messages are logged at ``DEBUG`` level.
 To summarize, you can enable full logging of actor activities using this configuration fragment::